PiSupply/PaPiRus/RTC-Hat-Examples/py-smbusf/README.md

 To build and install:
 ```
+  # For Python 2
+  $ make clean
   $ make install

+  # For Python 3
+  $ make clean
+  $ PYTHON=python3 make install
 ```
-This will install the module in the directory: `/home/pi/.local/lib/python2.7/site-packages`.
+This will install the module in the directory: `/home/pi/.local/lib/python2.7/site-packages` for Python 2 and in the directori `/home/pi/.local/lib/python3.x/site-packages` for Python 3..

 Programs using this module therefore need to run as user pi.